Rahul1582/Text-Summarisation-using-Spacy/README.md

 The Idea of summarization is to find a subset of data which contains the “information” of the entire set.

+The Flask app is finally deployed to Heroku.

 # Technologies Used
 ```